cap-lab/S3NAS/README.md

     ```
     each latency file contains a dictionary with latency value.
 For example, the content of
     `r1_k3,5_s22_e2,4_i32_o32_c100_noskip_relu_imgsize112` may be `{"latency": 364425}`

+    For blocks, imgsize indicate width/height of input image of the block.
+Activation function is set to be relu as default.
+For more information, refer [latency_estimator.py](graph/latency_estimator.py) and [blockargs.py](graph/blockargs.py).

+    For other components, the file name rule is similar, you can refer to `get_str` ftns of each BasicOps. refer [block_ops.py](graph/block_ops.py)

     to use our profiled latency files for MIDAP, please type
     ```